Skip to content

 Understanding Rate Limits

-• Rate limit exceeded: 429 status with retry_after field
+• Rate limit exceeded = HTTP 429 response with retry_after header

 bash